truenas/documentation/content/TrueCommand/Administration/Systems.md

 ## Organizing Systems into Groups

-Groups are collections of systems that are organized by TrueCommand administrators.
+TrueCommand administrators can organize systems into collections called Groups.
-Grouping systems allows you to efficiently manage system permissions and reporting.
+Grouping systems lets you efficiently manage system permissions and reporting.

 Open the **System Groups** tab to view the list of created groups and the systems they contain.